-T. Rowe Price’s Multi-Asset Division, which collectively manages 450+ billion across a growing range of mandates globally and provides a collaborative, solution-oriented environment for quantitative researchers from a diverse set of backgrounds.
-Part of the division is dedicated to Multi-Asset Research and works closely with investors throughout the Multi-Asset Division providing research and analyses in areas such as strategic and tactical asset allocation, portfolio construction and analytics, and model development.
-Most of the team’s efforts are research and development oriented and project based in nature, requiring the Quantitative Investment Analysts to be generalists who can straddle the different areas of multi-asset research, and to be comfortable with varying degrees of computational rigor across different projects.
+T. Rowe Price’s Multi-Asset Division, which collectively manages $450bn+ across a growing range of mandates globally, provides a collaborative, solution-oriented environment for quantitative researchers from a diverse set of backgrounds.
+Part of the division is dedicated to systematic investing and oversees a variety of research-driven, often risk managed strategies that offer alternative or enhanced value propositions based upon existing capabilities from the broader T. Rowe Price investment platform.
 The highly interactive and thorough investment process at T. Rowe Price values intellectual agility and honesty, tolerance for ambiguity, a collaborative demeanor, a high degree of pragmatism, and a constructive attitude towards change.

-T. Rowe Price’s Quantitative Investment Analyst opportunity requires a generalist multi-asset researcher who will conduct applied, investment-oriented quantitative analysis within the Multi-Asset Division at T. Rowe Price.
-One area of emphasis will be researching strategic asset allocation for Multi-Asset portfolios, including, but not limited to:
+T. Rowe Price’s Quantitative Investment Analyst opportunity requires an experienced, generalist multi-asset researcher who will conduct applied, investment-oriented quantitative analysis within the Multi-Asset Division at T. Rowe Price.
+One area of emphasis will be researching risk premium and factor investing at the asset class level, including, but not limited to:

-- Reviewing academic and practitioner research related to multi-asset investing, as well as replicating key results
+- Reviewing academic and practitioner research related to multi-asset factors, as well as replicating key results

-- Undergraduate degree in a quantitative discipline, (either in quantitative finance or economics, or in the natural sciences or engineering) AND 3+ years of relevant work experience
+- Undergraduate degree in a quantitative discipline, either in economics or quantitative finance, or in the natural sciences or engineering

-- A strong foundation in applied empirical analysis (experimental work in natural sciences, statistics, econometrics, data science)
+- A strong foundation in applied empirical analysis (experimental work with large datasets in the natural sciences, statistics or economics)

 - The ability to work effectively in a thoughtful, collaborative team environment

-- Graduate degree or PhD in quantitative finance, economics or in the natural sciences or engineering
+- Graduate degree in a quantitative discipline, either in economics, quantitative finance, or the natural sciences and engineering

 - Advanced proficiency in R and SQL